irdugan/edu/README.md

-# edu
+# My Learning Projects

-edu projects will be posted here
+This repository will contain educational projects and coding exercises from various courses.